rocky-linux/documentation/docs/guides/security/firewalld.md

   icmp-blocks: echo-reply echo-request
   rich rules:
 ```
-Note that we have removed "ssh" access form services and blocked icmp echo-reply and echo-request.
+Note that we have removed "ssh" access from services and blocked icmp echo-reply and echo-request.

 In our "admin" zone so far, it looks like this: